BetterMuSeek

 Artificial Harmonics

-Artificial harmonics, also known as false harmonics, are created by using a combination of a fretting finger and the picking hand to produce harmonics on non-nodal points of the string.
+Artificial harmonics, also known as false harmonics, are created by combining a fretting finger and the picking hand to produce harmonics on non-nodal points of the string.

-Artificial harmonics are slightly harder to play than natural harmonics.
-Unlike natural harmonics, artificial harmonics allow the player to produce harmonics at various pitches and intervals.
+Artificial harmonics are slightly more complex to play than natural harmonics.
+Unlike natural, artificial harmonics allow the player to produce harmonics at various pitches and intervals.

 The technique for artificial harmonics involves fretting a note with one finger and then lightly touching the string twelve frets above that note with another finger, usually the pinky.
 The picking hand plucks the string while the pinky creates the harmonic.